Vermilion County Farm Bureau

 Credit Card accepted for Membership Payments

-Click here to download an order form
+Click here to download an information sheet

 As more and more solar projects are proposed to be built on some of the most fertile farmground in the world, the Vermilion County Farm Bureau Board of Directors recently set forth the following statement.